Sakhurama/FaqDropdown/README.md

 # Watch my project

-This was an exercise to practice and reforce habilities in Html, Css and Javascript Watch the result here: <a href="https://sakhurama.github.io/FaqDropdown/" target="_blank">**✨Clic here please✨**</a>
+This was an exercise to practice and reforce skills in Html, Css and Javascript Watch the result here: <a href="https://sakhurama.github.io/FaqDropdown/" target="_blank">**✨Clic here please✨**</a>
 ## Frontend Mentor - FAQ accordion